Miniature American Shepherd

 About the Miniature American Shepherd

-Standing 13 to 18 inches tall and weighing 20 to 40 pounds, the Miniature American Shepherd is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 13 to 18 inches tall and weighing 20 to 40 pounds, the Miniature American Shepherd is a small-sized dog.
+A true herding dog in a portable package — they retain the full working ability, drive, and intelligence of the Australian Shepherd in a body that is roughly half the size.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview